 They like to try new ideas and innovations.

 They do not like to fight and argue.
-Tries to solve others’ problems but this might get them only into trouble.
+Tries to solve others’ problems but this might get them into trouble.

-They like to travel as a result this will change their house many times.
+They like to travel as a result of this, will change their house many times.

 June 3rd, 12th, 21st and 30th – They are blessed with the energy of Jupiter and Mercury.